TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-streaming-resolution-framerate.md

 ### Frame rate

-In the Premium Streaming (advanced mode), the frame rate is always 25fps (frames-per-second).
+In the Premium Streaming (advanced mode), the frame rate is always 25 FPS (frames-per-second).

 ### Resolution